AlbMej/Natural-Language-Processing/Q&A Chatbot/README.md

 ## TODOs

   * Analysis results.
-  * Make own stories annd questions and test model on that.
+  * Make own stories and questions and test model on that.
   * Clean up notebook

 ## Other Notes